GENERAL ELECTION: NOVEMBER 5, 2024

-Deadline to apply by mail for Vote-by-Mail (VBM) ballot: October 31
+Deadline to apply by mail for Vote-by-Mail ballot: October 29

-Ballots must be received by the County Board of Election by November 13.
+Ballot must be received by the county board of elections by November 11

 THE IMPORTANCE OF THIS ELECTION